wxhccc/smartfetch/README.en.md

       baseURL: 'url2'
     }
   ]*/
-  baseData: {},  // 基础数据，会随着所有请求发送，适合无法再header里添加token的场景。 可以为数据对象，或者函数
+  baseData: {},  // the data will append to all request, accept an object or a function
-  errorHandle: notifyMsg, // 统一错误处理，优先级低于codeError
+  errorHandle: notifyMsg, // the http error handler
-  statusWarn: statusMsgs, // response对象status值转换对象，用于自定义status文案
+  statusWarn: statusMsgs, // status warning text map
-  resCheck: 'success', // 返回值检测，用于过滤通用接口数据， 可以为
+  resCheck: 'success', // the api success check key, can be a function
   forceAxios: true, // force to use axios to request, default fetch
   dataKey: 'data',  // the api data key, default 'data'
   codeError: (resjson) => { /* the web system error code handler, you can use api error message or use code switch to message you want */